oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     $ <copy>cd ~/.oci</copy>
    ```

-2. In the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Profile** icon, and then click your username.
+2. In the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Profile** icon, and then select your username.

 3. On the left, click **API Keys**.